Instrumental/instrumentald/README.md

 ## Operating System Support

-`instrumental_tools` is currently officially supported on 32-bit and 64-bit Linux, as well as Mac OS X. There are prebuilt packages available for Debian and RHEL-based systems.
+`instrumental_tools` is currently officially supported on 32-bit and 64-bit Linux, Windows systems and Mac OS X. There are prebuilt packages available for Debian, RHEL and Win32 systems.

 ## Installation